 Staff are well versed in teaching and supporting pupils with learning difficulties and disabilities; we are committed to continuing professional development in order to further develop this expertise.
 The school works very closely with any external agencies.
-Examples of partnerships include, the

-Educational Psychology Support Service, Child and Adolescent Mental Health Service, Virtual School Sensory Support, and Community Paediatricians to name but a few, in order to identify pupil needs and to appropriately support them.
+Examples of partnerships include, the Educational Psychology Support Service, Child and Adolescent Mental Health Service, Virtual School Sensory Support, and Community Paediatricians to name but a few, in order to identify pupil needs and to appropriately support them.

-Identification and Review
+4. Identification and Review

 The needs of some pupils are initially identified when they enter the school in their Education, Health and Care Plan or at SEN Support in line with the Code of Practice 2015.
 Some pupils will have their needs identified after admission to Springwood High School and there will be a graduated response to meeting and reviewing their needs and any appropriate provision.
 Their needs are further assessed by their subject teachers and Achievement and Progress Support Assistants or Learning Mentors.
 Form Tutors and Year staff form part of the support team which ensures academic and personal achievement.
-Pupils with an identified Special Educational Need have a Learning Profile which is reviewed termly.
+Pupils with an identified Special Educational Need have an achievement support plan which is reviewed termly.
 The SENCO will ensure that the regular monitoring of students' needs and progress takes a pupil-centred approach.

-Access to the Curriculum
+5. Access to the Curriculum

 The school ensures that pupils access a broad and balanced curriculum based on the National Curriculum but which is suitably differentiated and adapted to meet individual needs.
-We have English and Maths support groups to provide support and precision teaching to targeted groups of students, whilst Tutor Time intervention also provides literacy support focusing on reading improvement programmes.
+We provide interventions to support the development of literacy and numeracy skills, including phonics intervention.

-Roles and Responsibilities
+6. Roles and Responsibilities